skrysmanski/devlog/content/articles/ubuntu/ubuntu-pxe-server.md

 [[image:vmware-network.png|center]]

 === PXE Boot with Hyper-V ===
-To be able to PXE boot a Hyper-V VM, you need to **add a //Legacy// Network Adapter** to the VM.
+To be able to PXE boot a Hyper-V VM, you need to **add a *Legacy* Network Adapter** to the VM.
 By default, only a non-legacy network adapter is added to VMs and it doesn't support PXE boot (for whatever reason).

 [[image:hyperv-pxe.png|center]]